-PHTA 2363 Kinesiology
+PHTA 2363 Kinesiology for Physical Therapy

 A study of anatomical structures and movement as related to physical therapy procedures.
 The basic principles of the relationship between joint motion and mechanical action.
 Application of principles with emphasis on the analysis and bio-mechanics of all human motion.
 Prerequisite: Required PHTA courses.